 Abstract:

 To most island nations sea level rise (SLR) is a major existential threat.
 An insidious and often hidden consequence of SLR is groundwater inundation (GWI).
 This phenomenon reduces the subsurface unsaturated zone causing flooding, enhanced corrosion, and reduced service life of buried utilities, as well as causing nuisance flooding on the surface.
-In the Western Pacific SLR is predicted to reach 0.6 to 2.5 m by end-of-century, and on Tutuila, American Samoa (AS), the apparent SLR rate is five times the global average, making adaptation critically important.
-This study addresses the issue by combining a numerical groundwater model with buried and surface infrastructure data to map where SLR will necessitate prioritization of adaptation efforts.
-The model estimates that 70 km or 45% of AS’ known buried water, electrical, and sewer lines will be inundated, and 28% of present-day roads, 13.6% of buildings, and 20% of water booster stations will be permanently flooded under a 2.4 m SLR scenario with a future climate following the RCP4.5 trajectory.
+In the Western Pacific SLR is predicted to reach 0.6 to 2.5 m by end-of-century, and on Tutuila, American Samoa (AS), the apparent SLR rate is five times the global average, making adaptation planning critically important.
+This study addresses the need for better information on climate impacts to infrastructure in American Samoa by combining a numerical groundwater model with buried and surface infrastructure data to map where SLR will necessitate prioritization of adaptation efforts.
+While bathtub-type coastal flooding models are commonly applied, rigorous studies of GWI are few, and this study is the first to model this phenomenon on a South Pacific Island.
+The groundwater model estimates that 70 km or 45% of AS’ known buried water, electrical, and sewer lines will be inundated, and 28% of present-day roads, 13.6% of buildings, and 20% of water booster stations will be permanently flooded under a 2.4 m SLR scenario with a future climate following the RCP4.5 trajectory.
 These effects are often overlooked by or unknown to policy and decision makers, therefore building awareness of GWI will help managers in AS and in other island communities to prioritize holistic adaptation actions.

 1. Introduction: